Policy 498 - Substitute (Casual and Long Term), Homebound Teachers and Classified Staff Employment

 2. Long call substitute teachers are eligible for the following benefits:

-Sick leave, on a prorated basis, is available for long call substitute teachers who have a signed contract.
-Sick leave is prorated on the FTE as designated in the long call substitute contract.
-The maximum sick leave accrued is 13 days per school year if the long call substitute teacher works consistently for one (1) school year.
-Sick leave is not carried over or cashed out for long call substitutes.
+PTO leave, on a prorated basis, is available for long call substitute teachers who have a signed contract.
+PTO leave is prorated on the FTE as designated in the long call substitute contract.
+The maximum PTO leave accrued is 13 days per school year if the long call substitute teacher works consistently for one (1) school year.
+PTO leave is not carried over or cashed out for long call substitutes.

 Health, Dental, life and disability benefits are available for long call substitute teachers who hold a position and have a signed contract for 90 working days, or more, for at least 30 scheduled hours of work per week in any given school year.